 - Public-Private Partnerships (P3s): State allows public sector entities to enter into contracts with private sector entities in which both sectors share the risk and revenue from a project.
 Grade depends on whether state law authorizes P3s on all projects, allows unsolicited bids, authorizes on transportation projects only, authorizes on social infrastructure projects only, or not at all.

 - Education: Grades were reflective of the percentage of career and technical education high school graduates that were placed in college or careers.
 Extra points were awarded to states that recognize NCCER as approved curriculum for CTE programs.
+The latest data available is from 2018.

 - Prompt Pay: State has public and private prompt pay requirements for owners and higher tier contractors to pay subcontractors.